The 5 Best No-Fee Balance Transfer Cards of 2025 (0% APR Picks)

 Maximizing Your No-Fee Balance Transfer Strategy

-1. Create a Payoff Plan: Calculate a payment that clears the balance before the promo ends (e.g., $6,800 ÷ $567/month = 12 months).
+1. Create a Payoff Plan: Pick a monthly amount that clears the balance before the promo ends (e.g., $6,800 ÷ $567/month ≈ 12 months).

 3. Avoid New Debt: Pause spending on both old and new cards until the balance is gone.